usnistgov/FIPS201/_FIPS201/system.md

 authentication ("something you are") in addition to entering the PIN ("something you know") and providing the card ("something you have") for cryptographic key-based authentication.
 This provides for a higher level of authentication assurance.

+Other input devices for derived PIV credentials might be applicable but are not described in this section.
+Details on their properties and functionalies will be specified in SP 800-157 if needed.

 [^somethingyouknow]: For more information on the terms "something you know," "something you have," and "something you are," see [[SP 800-63]](../_Appendix/references.md#ref-SP-800-63).
 [^oncardbiometric]: Alternatively, a biometric on-card one-to-one comparison can be used to activate the PIV Card.